-Use this tool as a guide through the entity choice, creation, structuring, and funding process.
+Use this as a guide through the entity choice, creation, structuring, and funding process.
 More specifically, it will walk you through the considerations and steps to selecting and forming a business entity and then setting that entity up to carry on business.
-It introduces you to the primary characteristics of business entities, the types of business entity, and the characteristics for those entities.
+It introduces you to the primary characteristics of business entities, the types of business entities, and the characteristics for those entities.
 It then explains the steps required to form the entity and structure ownership interests.
-Everything trees down for expanded explanation of concepts.
+Everything trees down for an expanded explanation of concepts.
 Key concepts are linked to our deeper explanations in separate articles

 What are my primary Business Entity Considerations?

 Let’s begin by learning the primary Characteristics of a Business Entity that may fit a particular business venture.
 The primary characteristics include: Formation (Creation), Continuity, Maintenance (Governance), Ownership Structure, Control, Personal (Owner) Liability, Compensation, and Taxation (discussed below).
 Click through each of these if you want to dig in.
 Understanding each of these attributes is essential to choosing the appropriate entity.
 Plainly stated, you must have a thorough understanding of what you expect of your business venture and how you expect it to evolve.
 For example, our lecture on Startups vs Small Businesses discusses the disparate business objectives of a small business and a startup venture.
 Further, you may change business entity types as the business evolves.
 For example, outside investors generally want a business entity to be a C – Corporation (see S Corporation for Startup Ventures to understand why).
 So, you need to understand when the characteristics of another entity form may it advantageous or necessary to modify the entity or choose a new entity type.